How Does Log4Net Compare To Loupe

 What if I’m already using Log4Net?

 The great news is that Loupe can extend Log4Net to capture all of the log data you’re already recording.
-Most customers chose to phase out Log4Net in favor of using Loupe’s native API over time except for cases where Log4Net-specific features are particularly valuable.
-Whether you use Log4Net and Loupe together over the long term or just as a means of migrating to Loupe you’re in good hands.
+If you are sticking to Log4Net as your logging framework, you can use Loupe as a way to to read, search, and analyze those logs.
+Most of our users chose to phase out Log4Net in favor of using Loupe’s native API over time except for cases where Log4Net-specific features are particularly valuable.
+Whether you use Log4Net and Loupe together over the long term or just as a means of migrating to Loupe, you’re in good hands.

 Integration is easy